"Our church never sounded so good singing as they did last night. Thank you."

 Liturgy & Music Consulting

-Drawing on my training in conflict negotiation, music, and liturgy, as well as extensive research on the history of music and worship the early church, I offer consulting services for clergy and churches who are struggling with questions relating to liturgical and/or musical style.
+Drawing on my training in conflict negotiation, music, and liturgy - as well as extensive research on the history of music and worship the early church - I offer consulting services for clergy, music directors, and church communities who are struggling with questions relating to liturgical and/or musical style.

 What is Paperless Singing?